 This means that the creditor company (caveator) has the legislated timeframe to apply to the Court for an order establishing the caveatable interest.

 During this time, the effect of the caveat is such that the debtor cannot sell or transfer their interest in the land until such time as the caveat is removed.
-Contact debt recovery lawyers to discuss lodging a caveat.
+Contact our debt recovery lawyers to discuss lodging a caveat.

 Debt Recovery Enforcement